ASIS Complaints Procedure

 Non-compliance

-If a practitioner does not comply with the sanctions, or is unable to give a reasonable explanation as to why they have not complied, the Ethics Panel will assess next actions, ultimately leading to terminating the practitioner’s registration if they do not comply and cooperate with them.
+If a practitioner does not comply with the actions/recommendations, or is unable to give a reasonable explanation as to why they have not complied, the Ethics Panel will assess next actions, ultimately leading to terminating the practitioner’s registration if they do not comply and cooperate with them.

 Other Points

-The Complaints Procedure is valid for all members.
+The Complaints Procedure is valid for all Members.

 Any costs to be incurred by ASIS in the process must, unless in exceptional circumstances, be approved in advance by the Executive Committee.